In this article:

 Should You Get on an Income-Driven Repayment Plan?

-If you have federal student loans, you don't have to worry about making any payments until the end of September.
+If you have federal student loans, you don't have to worry about making any payments for the time being.
 But if you anticipate the COVID-19 pandemic will have a lasting impact on your financial situation, it may make sense to apply for an income-driven repayment plan.

 Income-driven repayment plans reduce your monthly payment to a percentage—usually 10% to 20%, depending on the plan—of your discretionary income.
 They also extend your repayment term to 20 or 25 years.
 Once you've completed your repayment plan (which includes the suspended payments for the next handful of months), the remaining balance will be forgiven.